colyseus/docs/docs/cloud/index.md

 This will generate a `.colyseus-cloud.json` file at the root of your project with credentials capable of deploying your application in the future.
 Keep this file safe!

+### Available command-line options:

+- `--env [env]`: The deployment environment.
+Default is `production`.
+(The `.colyseus-cloud.json` file stores the configuration per environment.)
+- `--remote [remote]`: Force a specific git remote to deploy from.
+Value is stored on `.colyseus-cloud.json`
+- `--branch [branch]`: Force a specific git branch to deploy from.
+Value is stored on `.colyseus-cloud.json`
+- `--reset`: Reset application selection for deployment
+- `--preview`: Open web interface to preview the deployment.

 ---

 ## Customizing build steps